 Before switching-on, remove all objects from the machine and its travel area.
 Reference pins must not protrude from the base material.
 Reference pins serve for fixation and as reference point of the axis of reflection when base material is turned.

 Danger!
 Never reach into the machine during switching-on!
+Danger of injury to hands!

 For error-free operation with your circuit board plotter, it is absolutely necessary to observe the switch-on sequence specified below: